Apply Now

 The Centre welcomes applications from parents and carers.

 We are committed to ensuring an inclusive interview process.
-In addition to the travel reimbursement available to all applicants, we are pleased to reimburse caring costs for a dependent child or adult should these be incurred as a result of attending interview.
+We will be happy to reimburse caring costs for a dependent child or adult should these be incurred as a result of attending interview.
+If you are invited to interview and your attendance will incur caring costs, please contact us on stai-cdt@kcl.ac.uk

 Once students join the Centre, we have in place, as standard, funds to support care costs incurred from attending activities outside of normal working hours.
 We encourage parents and carers who are considering applying to email to discuss your individual needs and how the Centre might support you if your application is successful (for example, with flexible working arrangements, or part-time study).

-There is also institutional support for students who are carers at King’s and at Imperial, and the terms of the UKRI grant makes provision for maternity, paternity, adoption and shared parental leave.
+There is also institutional support for students who are carers at King’s.

 Is this programme feasible for disabled students, eg with mobility problems?